EXCLUSIVE-India acts to seize gap in wheat export market left by Ukraine war

 They said extra warehousing capacity was being created near ports to ensure faster turnaround times for railway wagons that transport grain from major wheat-producing states.

-India exports wheat primarily through two ports on the west coast, but the country will soon be able to use other ports, especially in the east to handle wheat cargoes, the sources said.
+India exports wheat primarily through two ports on the west coast but would soon be able to use other ports, especially in the east to handle wheat cargoes, the sources said.

+A spokesman at the government's media wing did not respond to a Reuters' request for comment on the subject.

 In addition to raising farmers' incomes, higher exports from India would reduce the amount the government spends on domestic wheat, which it buys to support local growers.